-Healthy Neighborhoods Equity Fund (HNEF) is a $30 million equity investment fund that provides financial resources for Transit-Oriented Development (TOD) projects in Massachusetts.
-The fund identifies neighborhoods showing early signs of gentrification and utilizes private investment to develop affordable housing and other community resources while also providing attractive risk-adjusted returns for investors.
-HNEF is a partnership of the Massachusetts Housing Investment Corporation and the Conservation Law Fund.
+Healthy Neighborhoods Equity Fund (HNEF) is a $30 million equity investment fund that provides financial resources for mixed-income, mixed-use Transit-Oriented Development (TOD) projects in Massachusetts.
+The fund identifies neighborhoods in the early to middle stages of transformational growth and utilizes private investment to develop workforce housing, neighborhood retail, and commercial space alongside affordable housing and other community resources while also providing attractive risk-adjusted returns for investors.
+HNEF is a partnership of the Massachusetts Housing Investment Corporation and the Conservation Law Foundation.

 The Fund’s approach to measuring impact is based on a 2013 Health Impact Assessment (see Executive Summary).
 Projects seeking an investment from HNEF are evaluated for impact using a weighted index of neighborhood and project-level metrics.